vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 to it.
 The configuration is easy enough to back up.

 The SATADOM turned out to be a good and bad idea.
 Bad, because it took 2 whole months to deliver.
-The drive I selected with a ServerDOM by Innodisk, and they don't sell in normal places like NewEgg or Amazon at the time I purchased it.
+The drive I selected was a ServerDOM by Innodisk, and they don't sell in normal places like NewEgg or Amazon at the time I purchased it.
 I had to find a bulk reseller that was willing to sell me *one*, and it came from mainland China.
 It was good because in the end, it worked quite well.